koenvervloesem/Basis-Programmeren-Python-IoT/10_python_conditional_flow.md

 c = int(input("Enter number c: "))
 c = int(input("Enter number d: "))

-if a > d or b > d or c > d:
+if d > a or d > b or d > c:
-    print("d is bigger then a or b or c")
+    print("d is bigger than a or b or c")
 else:
-    print("d is smaller then both a and b and c")
+    print("d is smaller than or equal to a and b and c")
 ~~~

 ### Logische not-operator

-De not-operator of logische inverter draait het resultaat van een boolean-expressie om.
+De not-operator of logische inverter draait het resultaat van een boolean expressie om.

 ~~~
-print(4 >5)      # prints False
+print(4 > 5)       # False
-print(not(4 > 5)) # prints not False => True
+print(not(4 > 5))  # not False => True
-print(5 > 4)     # prints True
+print(5 > 4)       # True
-print(not(5 > 4)) # prints not True => False
+print(not(5 > 4))  # not True => False
 ~~~

-> Nota: haakjes rond de expressie die volgt op not is niet verplicht maar vermijdt verwarring bij grotere expressies
+> Nota: De haakjes rond de expressie die volgt op not zijn niet verplicht maar vermijden verwarring bij grotere expressies.

-Anders gezegd als het resultaat True/Waar is, wijzigt dit naar False/Onwaar en omgekeerd
+Anders gezegd: als het resultaat True/Waar is, wijzigt dit naar False/Onwaar en omgekeerd.

 ~~~